 During the school year, every adult must wear a school-issued name badge or a temporary office-issued visitor's name tag while on campus.

-Spalding - We will review phonograms.
-No test this week.
+Spalding - We will review 30 phonograms.
+The test will be on Thursday.

 Practice Math facts daily.

 There are many websites where flashcards can be downloaded and printed.
 One site I have used is www.aplusmath.com.
 There are also several smart phone apps that you can try.
 One that I have tried and like is called "Math Fact Master".

 Social Studies -

 Science - We will begin the unit on Earth's weather.